top of page

 The Cherokee County Marshal's Office is not a traditional law enforcement agency.
 Although it provides support to other law enforcement agencies within Cherokee County, emergency services are not a primary function of this agency.

-The Code Enforcement Unit provides enforcement of county ordinances and Georgia state law.
+The Code Enforcement Division provides enforcement of county ordinances and Georgia state law.
 They also provide security to other county-operated departments when necessary.
-The Animal Control Unit enforces county ordinances and state laws as they relate to domestic animals.
+The Truck Compliance Unit focuses on commercial vehicles who litter and fail to secure their load and other traffic violations.
+The Animal Control Division enforces county ordinances and state laws as they relate to domestic animals.

-The current estimated service population for Cherokee County is approximately 250,000 according to the U.S. Census Bureau.
+The current estimated service population for Cherokee County is approximately 266,000 according to the U.S. Census Bureau.
 The Marshal's Office generally operates using a Monday through Friday schedule, while utilizing a rotating on-call schedule for nights and weekends.
 Enforcement throughout the county is accomplished by dividing the county into zones appropriate to the number of officers in the field.
-There are currently six Deputy Marshals and eight Animal Control Officers covering the service area.
-The Captain, one Lieutenant and two Sergeants, manage both divisions.
-The Captain also manages the day to day operations and oversees the State Certification and, National Accreditation with CALEA.
-Training and recruiting is managed by our Lieutenant.
+There are currently ten Deputy Marshals and eight Animal Control Officers covering the service area.
+The Deputy Chief, the Captain, and three Sergeants, manage the three divisions.
+The Deputy Chief also manages the day to day operations and oversees the State Certification and, National Accreditation with CALEA.
+Training and recruiting is managed by our Captain.
 The Cherokee County Marshal's Office also includes two civilian employees who provide administrative support.

 bottom of page